lsst-dm/dmtn-185/index.rst

 This re-run capability is needed for validation as well as for use in “virtual data product re-creation” services.
 It will also be needed by Notebook Aspect users.

-Additionally we would like a provenance web service to allow Science Platform users to perform these queries, such as the IVOA provenance ProvDAL service.
+Additionally, we would like a provenance web service to allow Science Platform users to perform these queries, such as the IVOA provenance ProvDAL service.

 We are not aware of any work that has been done to date on mapping the PipelineTask provenance to common community three-term ontologies for provenance such as the W3C or IVOA provenance models.
 However, the information content seems likely to have a fairly natural mapping.